HoqueMahmudul/dermatology-captioning-rag-vlm/README.md

 The spread is 0.006 F1 — no tone group is meaningfully disadvantaged on this metric.
 Two caveats keep this from being a clean bill of health: darker tones are the smallest group (457 images, 14 %), and BERTScore measures wording overlap with the reference, not clinical correctness.
 A model can score evenly across tones while being uniformly wrong.

-## Limitations

-Stated plainly, because the headline numbers are easy to over-read:

-- **Absolute scores are low.** Overall sits between **0.22 and 0.39** depending on model and evaluation pass.
-These are not deployable captioning results.
-- **Factual grounding is weak.** Entailment (AlignScore) is **≈0.14** for both models — most generated captions are not entailed by their reference.
-This is the single most important number in the table and the least flattering.
-- **"UMLS Concept F1" is not UMLS.** No UMLS resource is used anywhere.
-The column is a term-overlap fallback computed against dermatology keywords, and is reported as `-` in the earlier pass and renamed *Derm Keyword Concept F1* in the later one.
-Do not cite it as UMLS concept coverage.
-- **Retrieval influence is unmeasured.** The `rag_influence_score` in the Stage-1 notebook returns 0 for every row it was computed on, because the retrieved terms are matched as literal strings while carrying stray quote and bracket characters.
-Retrieval visibly changes caption wording, but this repository contains no valid quantitative measure of by how much.
-- **Two evaluation passes measure different models.** ROUGE-1 for SmolVLM is 0.496 with the LoRA adapter and 0.155 without it.
-The MedGemma pass-B inference cell reuses an ambient `model` variable rather than reloading explicitly, so which weights produced its predictions cannot be established from the file alone — treat its pass-A/pass-B gap as unexplained rather than as a fine-tune-vs-base delta.
-- **One prediction file is a manual reformat.** SmolVLM pass A reads `Smolvlm_Caption.csv`, which no cell writes.
-Its first 10 rows are verbatim identical, in order, to the LoRA inference output `newtest_inference_smolvlm_lora.csv` — so the predictions are the fine-tuned model's — but the header rewrite (`image,caption` → `ID,Caption`, `.jpg` stripped) happened outside the notebook and is not reproducible from this repository.
-- **Dependency churn.** The evaluation cells uninstall and reinstall `transformers` several times (4.38.2 / 4.41.2 / 4.44.2 / ≥4.45.0) to satisfy BLEURT, BERTScore and the VLMs in one runtime.
-Metrics were not all produced under one resolved environment.
-- **Not clinically validated.
-Research use only.** No clinician reviewed these captions.
-Fitzpatrick17k labels are themselves crowd-derived and imperfect.

 ## Setup